-There are two types of mantra meditation, japa, and kirtan.
-Japa is a quiet and personal meditation, whereas kirtan is a group meditation involving singing and dancing.
+There are two types of mantra meditation, Japa, and kirtan.
+Japa is quiet and personal meditation, whereas kirtan is a group meditation involving singing and dancing.
 The core practice of Krishna bhakti is the chanting of the names of God in the form of the Hare Krishna mantra:

 Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare

 Hare Rama, Hare Rama, Rama Rama, Hare Hare

 Chanting the Hare Krishna mantra is one of the most joyful and effective means of meditation for deepening our consciousness and relationship with God, Krishna.